Hylo-dev/Aste-RISC/README.md

-# RISKit
+# Aste-RISC

 Lightweight, focused editor for RISC-V assembly, written in Swift.

-RISKit is an editor project that aims to provide a clean, simple environment to write, view and test RISC-V assembly code on macOS.
+Aste-RISC is an editor project that aims to provide a clean, simple environment to write, view and test RISC-V assembly code on macOS.

 The editor focuses on a readable user interface, assembly-aware core functionality, and an accessible code workspace implemented in Swift with the RISC-V architecture emulator written in C.